andrewdhicks/cog/odcSOW.md

 1. For widest scientific use (end user)
 2. For image processing; As a low cost ubiquitous data cache

-### Develop and data and application roadmap baseline
+### Develop the data and application roadmap baseline
 1. Refine and accelerate the schedule for pets ---> cows migration

 ### Reusable Technology Recipes for Cloud Data Exploitation